ManhviYadav/Pale_blue_Dot-Challenge_NASA/README.md

-# PALE BLUE DOT CHALLENGE -NASA
+# PALE BLUE DOT CHALLENGE- NASA

 ## Impact on Sustainable Development Goals (SDGs)
 This project directly addresses the **Sustainable Development Goal (SDG) of Climate Action**.
 Our visualization illustrates the correlation between rising CO2 levels and changes in temperature and precipitation across **77 countries**.
 The insights provided can inform policy decisions and encourage actions to mitigate climate change.